 When George Washington tasted pineapple in 1751 in Barbados, he declared it his favorite tropical fruit.
-Although the pineapple thrived in Florida, it was still a rarity for most Americans.
+And although the pineapple thrived in Florida, it was still a rarity for most Americans.

-Today, Hawaii produces only ten percent of the world's pineapple crops.
+Today, Hawaii produces only 10 percent of the world's pineapple crops.
 Other countries contributing to the pineapple industry include Mexico, Honduras, Dominican Republic, Philippines, Thailand, Costa Rica, China, and Asia.

 More about Pineapples